-- 3.6.1 Charity worker position requirements for the banker, cashier, chip runner, count room supervisor, sorter, counter, recorder, and amalgamator are specified under CTCOG Sections 3.4 to 3.11.
-(Amended Oct 2022) - 3.6.2 Where the licensed charity has received approval to combine the chip runner duties with the cashier position, the licensed charity must: - a) create and retain a log, for a period of no less than six months, that will identify which charity worker was assigned the licensed charity's CasinoTrack card.
-The log is to be made available to AGLC upon request; - b) ensure the charity worker will use their own assigned CasinoTrack card to perform their cashier duties; - c) ensure the charity worker is responsible for all transactions completed with the licensed charity's CasinoTrack card; and - d) confirm that the log shows the last transaction (time, table, transaction description) performed by the cashier it was previously assigned to when the CasinoTrack card is issued to more than one person during an event.
+- 3.6.1 Charity worker position requirements for the banker, cashier, chip runner, count room supervisor, sorter, counter, recorder, and amalgamator are specified under CTCOG Sections 18.4 18.11. - 3.6.2 Where the licensed charity has received approval to combine the chip runner duties with the cashier position, the licensed charity must: - a) create and retain a log, for a period of no less than six months, that will identify which charity worker was assigned the licensed charity's CasinoTrack card.
+The log is to be made available to AGLC upon request; - b) ensure the charity worker will use their own assigned CasinoTrack card to perform their cashier duties; - c) ensure the charity worker is responsible for all transactions completed with the licensed charity's CasinoTrack card; and - confirm that the log shows the last transaction (time, table, transaction description) performed by the cashier it was previously assigned to when the CasinoTrack card is issued to more than one person during an event.